dy-fi/CodeSnatch/README.md

 ```
 Port 3000 is exposed in the Dockerfile and mapped to port 80 (HTTP) in the docker-compose file.
 You can remap ports with `docker-compose up -p <host>:<target>`

+## Testing
+Testing is done with mocha, chai, and chai-http in the local environment.
+Use the command 'mocha' to run the tests

 ---

 ## Built With